This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 In this guide, we have made a list of the best Termux commands for beginners.
 Without Termux commands, you cannot operate Termux.
 To operate Termux, you must learn these Termux commands.
 Before getting into the Termux command.
-We must know What is Termux and what are uses it?
+We must know What is Termux and what its are uses it?
 In simple words, Termux is an Android terminal emulator and Linux environment app that does not require any root access.
 That means you can run Termux without rooting your Android device.

 Now let's see what are the uses of Termux.
 So Termux can be used for improving security and in Ethical hacking.
 Through Termux, you can easily secure your Wi-Fi or a web application by performing penetration testing and many more things.
-If you are already an expert in Termux, here are some best Termux tools for you.
+If you are already an expert in Termux, here are some of the best Termux tools for you.
 If you don't have Termux, you can install it from the below links:

 The commands used in Termux are similar to Linux shell commands.
 Just like you would type commands in a Linux terminal to perform tasks, you can type the same or similar commands in the Termux terminal to achieve the same results.